adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

     default : None

-Renamed in 0.5.21: from "filpdos" to "seedname".
+Renamed in version 0.5.21: from "filpdos" to "seedname".

 .. _rad-plot-dos_output-path: